smartcontractkit/documentation/docs/Developer Reference/selecting-data-feeds.md

 ## Chainlink Community Deployments

 Chainlink technology is used by many within the blockchain community to support their use cases.
 Deployments built and run by community members are not tracked in the Chainlink documentation.
 Chainlink's community is continuously growing, and we believe they play a vital role in developing the ecosystem, so we continue to develop our software and tooling for anyone to use.
 Users have a wide variety of options for choosing how to deliver data on-chain.
-They can deploy Chainlink nodes themselves or via the extensive network of node operators that offer services and access one of the community-managed oracle networks that supports the supply of various types of data on-chain.
+They can deploy Chainlink nodes themselves or via the extensive network of node operators that offer services and access one of the community-managed oracle networks that support the supply of various types of data on-chain.
 Chainlink Labs does not take responsibility for your use of our node software.

 It is always recommended that you conduct a thorough analysis of your requirements and carry out appropriate due diligence on any partners you wish to use with your project.